cirosantilli/linux-cheat/network/README.md

     173.194.78.105

-##resolv.conf file
+##resolv.conf

-Located at:

-    /etc/resolv.conf
+    cat /etc/resolv.conf

-Lists DNS servers (they resolve hostnames into IPs ).
+Lists DNS servers.

 This file may be automatically generated by utilities.

-Weirdly, mine contains:
+On Ubuntu 12.04, you should never edit that file manually.
+By default it contains:

     nameserver 127.0.1.1

-which is localhost.
-TODO understand why?
-It seems that the DHPC daemon set that.

-The actual name server can be found with the `dig | grep SERVER` command.
+which is localhost, and is used indirectly by the NetworkManger system, which you should use instead.

 ##hostname utility